grafana/Grafana-Alloy-for-Beginners/README.md

     scrape_interval = "2s"
     scrape_timeout  = "2s"

-    // Send the metrics to the relabel component to add the 'service' and 'group' labels forward_to = [prometheus.relabel.postgres.receiver]

-    // Attach job name to the metrics.
-This could also be done in the relabel, but the job label is
-    // important in the Prometheus ecosystem so there's a convenient way to set it here job_name = "postgres"
+    forward_to = [prometheus.relabel.postgres.receiver]

+    job_name = "postgres"
 }

-// Relabel the metrics for postgres to include the prometheus.relabel "postgres" {
+prometheus.relabel "postgres" {
     forward_to = [prometheus.remote_write.mimir.receiver]

-    // Each rule defines a relabeling operation we'd like to do.
-They are evaluated top-down, so order matters!
-    // This rule adds the label 'group' to all metrics with a value of 'infrastructure' rule {
+    rule {
         action       = "replace"
         target_label = "group"